pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Status.md

 * **Arming Disable Flags:** Shows all of the "errors" that prevent the flight controller from arming.
 This is useful to check if you're having issues arming.

+You can find out a description of these flags from the [List of Arming prevention flags](https://betaflight.com/docs/wiki/guides/current/Arming-Sequence-And-Safety#description-of-arming-prevention-flags)

 ## Battery

 ![Status Tab](./img/status-battery.png)